Apple | Google | Spotify | Stitcher | Soundcloud | YouTube

 If you trade stocks, you’ll have no problem with trading large-cap stocks on the 1-hour timeframe since they’re liquid.
 But if you want to trade penny stocks or illiquid stocks on the 1-hour timeframe, it might not make sense because there’s not enough liquidity.

-Generally, highly liquid stocks or most FX pairs can be traded on the 1-hour timeframe.
+Generally, highly liquid stocks or most FX pairs can be traded with a 1 hour timeframe strategy.
 But at the same time, there are markets out that won’t make sense on the 1-hour timeframe.
 So be aware of those.

 5. Is the 1-hour timeframe suitable for you